 - Pretermitted – An heir who was born after a will was drafted, but before the death of the testator.

-- Probate – The method by which the decedent’s estate is administered and processed through the legal system after he/she has died.
+- Probate – The process by which a decedent’s estate is administered through the legal system after he/she has died.
 The County Surrogate and Superior Court of NJ has jurisdiction over this process.

 - Remainderman – A person who inherits or who is entitled to inherit property upon the happening of a specified event such as the death of a beneficiary.

-- Residue/Residuary Estate/Remainder – The part of a decedent’s estate remaining after all debt, expenses, taxes and specific bequests (gifts) have been satisfied.
+- Residue/Residuary Estate/Remainder – That portion of a decedent’s estate remaining after all debts, expenses, taxes and specific bequests (gifts) have been satisfied.

-- Situs – The place where the property is located for legal purposes.
+- Situs – The physical location where real and/or personal property is located for legal purposes.

-- Testamentary Trust – A trust listed in the will that begins after the testator’s death and uses the testator’s assets, which are managed by a trustee, to provide financially for the testator’s ward(s) until the trust expires and/or all funds have been distributed.
+- Testamentary Trust – A trust found within a decedent’s Last Will that begins after the testator’s death and takes legal title to the testator’s assets.
+A testamentary trust is managed by a trustee to provide financially for the benefit of named beneficiary(ies) until the trust expires and/or all funds have been distributed.

-- Testator – A person who has made a legally binding last will and testament.
-After the testator dies, he or she is commonly referred to as the “decedent” or “deceased.”
+- Testator – A person who has signed a legally binding Last Will and Testament.
+After the testator dies, he or she is also commonly referred to as the “decedent” or “deceased.”

-- Trustee – The person or entity appointed to oversee the day-to-day management of property owned by a trust.
+- Trustee – The person or entity appointed to oversee and manage the day-to-day affairs and finances of property owned by a trust.

-- Ward – A minor child or incapacitated adult of whom a guardian has custody.
+- Ward – A minor child or incapacitated adult of whom a guardian has legal custody.

-- Will – A legal document that provides specific instructions for how the testator’s assets should be distributed, names an executor, names the guardian(s) of any ward(s) of the testator, and sets forth any other final wishes of the testator; also referred to as a “Last Will and Testament.”
+- Will – A legal document that provides specific instructions for how a testator’s assets should be distributed.
+A will names an executor, names the guardian(s) of any ward(s) of the testator and sets forth any other final wishes of the testator; also referred to as a “Last Will and Testament.”

-Have questions about a Last Will?
+Have an additional question(s) about a Last Will?
 If so, call our office today.
 Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold, New Jersey Last Will Attorney